 Artwork will be judged using the criteria below.
 All criteria are equally weighted.

 Theme (Berners - Past, Present, and On the Move)

 Creativity and Originality

 To help cover costs, there will be a modest fee for entering the BMDCA Art & Craft Show.

-For additional works entered, the fee is $10/entry for members, $15 for non-members.
+For additional works entered, the fee is $10/entry for members, $15 for non-members, $10 for Juniors.

-Photos and descriptions of the BIS and winning category entries will be printed in the 2021 Spring Issue of The Alpenhorn.
+Photos and descriptions of the BIS, winning category entries, including Best New Work and Best Junior, will be printed in the 2022 Spring Issue of The Alpenhorn.